What is open access?

 Springer considers individual waiver requests for articles on a case-by-case basis and they may be granted in cases of lack of funds.
 To apply for a waiver please request one during the submission process.

-Does an author from a low-income country has to pay APCs?
+Does an author from a low-income country have to pay APCs?

-Springer offers waivers to authors coming from countries, which were classified by the World Bank as Low-income economics or Lower-middle-income economies.
+Springer offers waivers to authors coming from countries, which were classified by the World Bank as Low-income economics and corresponding authors from lower-middle-income economies receive a 50% waiver.

 Please make sure to explore your funding options before you submit the paper.